 - In a small bowl, whisk together the peanut butter, soy sauce, lime juice, maple syrup, minced garlic, ginger, sriracha, and water.

 - Once the eggplant is tender, add the tofu back to the skillet.
 Pour in the peanut satay sauce and stir to coat.
-Cook for another 3-5 minutes to let the eggplant and tofu absorb some of the sauce.
+Cook for 3-5 minutes to let the eggplant and tofu absorb some of the sauce.

 - Serve warm on top of steamed rice, quinoa, or cauliflower rice!